-Based on the State Group Health Insurance Plan Eligibility and Enrollment Rule regarding full-time status, Full-time means that an individual is regularly scheduled to work 30 or more hours per week or 130 or more hours per month.
+Based on the State' Group Health Insurance Plan Eligibility and Enrollments rRule regarding full-time status, Full-time means that an individual is regularly scheduled to works 30 or more hours per weekor 130 or more hours per month.

-However, if a spouse works less than the full-time hours required by the spouse's employer and such spouse receives less than the full-time contribution towards health care coverage, then the spouse is considered part-time even though the spouse works 30 or more hours per week required by the State Group Health Insurance Plan Eligibility and Enrollment Rules.
-Under these circumstances, the spouse is not required to obtain coverage through the spouse's employer.
+However, if a spouse works less than the full-time hours required by the spouse'shis or her own employer and such spouse receives less than the full-time contribution towards health care coverage, then the spouse is considered part-time even though the spousehe or she works more than the-30 or more hours per week required by the State Group Health Insurance Plan Eligibility and Enrollment Rules.
+Under these circumstances, the spouse is not required to obtain coverage through the spouse'shis or her employer.